colin-mccarthy/menu/menu.md

  - Schedules and how to set playbooks on schedules
  - Automated tickets with ServiceNow
  - Network config auditing/compliance
+ - 45 minutes over BlueJeans
+ - Target Audience would be anyone interested in Ansible Tower

 # Workshops